sulthonuladib/ig-obs/README.md

 - a computer installed php or on Windows u can use XAMPP or WAMPP, WSL work too
 - OBS App or another Stream App that support RTMP

+## Authentication ##
+- enter your username and password on config.php file

 ## How to use ##
 - execute ``` php -S localhost:3000 server.php ```
 - then execute ``` php live.php  ```